 If you think that you have to compete for better jobs or more market share, you’re as wrong as I was.

 The idea of competition is engraved in our minds.
-We believe that we have to compete for the same jobs with others.
+We believe that we have to compete for the same jobs as others.
 If someone has a job, that means you can’t have the same job.
 And if a company has a certain market share, that means you have to compete with that company to “win” a piece of their share.